NickElefth/instaPYgram/README.md

 ## Quick Start

-Currently there are two options available for the instaBot.py
+Currently there are two options available for the instaBotExecutor.py

-1) Execute the instaBot.py with the --find-unfollowers option to retrieve a list of followers
+1) Execute the instaBotExecutor.py with the --find-unfollowers option to retrieve a list of followers
-2) Execute the instaBot.py with the --hashtag-automation option and pass a comma seperated string of comments and hashtags to run the Bot
+2) Execute the instaBotExecutor.py with the --hashtag-automation option and pass a comma seperated string of comments and hashtags to run the Bot
+3) Execute the instaBotExecutor.py with --unfollow-unfollowers option to find and unfollow unfollowers you can specify the number of unfollowers you would like to unfollow at the current execution using --number-to-unfollow arg
+4) Change creds.py with your IG username and password

 #### Example
 '''